zstaskowiak/web-knowledge-chatbot/README.md

 creating internal knowledge retrieval tools.

+---

-🔧 Technologies Used
+## 🔧 Technologies Used

-Python
+-  Python

-LangChain
+-  LangChain

-FAISS (vector database for semantic search)
+-  FAISS (vector database for semantic search)

-HuggingFace sentence-transformers
+-  HuggingFace sentence-transformers

-Microsoft Phi-3-mini model via llama-cpp-python
+-  Phi-3-mini model via llama-cpp-python

-WebBaseLoader for dynamic website content extraction
+-  WebBaseLoader for dynamic website content extraction

-⚙️ How It Works
+## ⚙️ How It Works

-Loads and cleans text from multiple websites using WebBaseLoader.
+1) Loads and cleans text from multiple websites using WebBaseLoader.

-Splits text into manageable chunks with RecursiveCharacterTextSplitter.
+2) Splits text into manageable chunks with RecursiveCharacterTextSplitter.

-Generates embeddings using sentence-transformers/all-MiniLM-L6-v2.
+3) Generates embeddings using sentence-transformers/all-MiniLM-L6-v2.

-Indexes data into a FAISS vector store for semantic retrieval.
+4) Indexes data into a FAISS vector store for semantic retrieval.

-Queries are answered through an integrated Phi-3 LLM, combining retrieval and generation for accurate responses.
+5) Queries are answered through an integrated Phi-3 LLM, combining retrieval and generation for accurate responses.

-💡 Example Use Case
+## 💡 Example Use Case

 You can adapt this project to: